SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

  - Value - Simply the value of the measurement
  - Unit - The unit used for the particular measurement (e.g. "C", "km/h", "sec"...)

-To download measurement data in either csv or xlsx first navigate to "Data Explorer", then click on the small wheel button located at the top-right
+To download measurement data in either csv or xlsx first navigate to "Data Explorer", select your desired time range and then click on the small wheel button located at the top-right.

 ![Export measurement data](/guides/users-guide/exportmeasuredata.png)

 Choose whether to download CSV or Excel(XLSX)

 "Generating Report" window will appear.
 The files will load depending on how many data points you have added to the "Data Explorer".
-Once the loading has finished click on the "Download" button.
+Once the loading has been completed click on the "Download" button.

 ## <a name="dashboards"></a>Working with Dashboards